 New Americans in Kentucky

 Immigrants, Latinos, and Asians account for growing shares of Kentucky’s economy and population.
-Immigrants (the foreign-born) make up 3.2% of the state’s population, and more than one-third of them are naturalized U.S. citizens who are eligible to vote.
-“New Americans”—immigrants and the children of immigrants—account for 1.8% of registered voters in the state.
+Immigrants (the foreign-born) make up 3.4% of the state’s population, and more than one-third of them are naturalized U.S. citizens who are eligible to vote.
+“New Americans”—immigrants and the children of immigrants—account for 2.3% of registered voters in the state.
 Immigrants are not only important to the state’s economy as workers, but also account for billions of dollars in tax revenue and consumer purchasing power.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield $5.1 billion in consumer purchasing power, and the businesses they own had sales and receipts of over $3 billion and employed more than 23,000 people at last count.
-At a time when the economy is still recovering, Kentucky can ill-afford to alienate such a critical component of its labor force, tax base, and business community.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield $5.5 billion in consumer purchasing power, and the businesses they own had sales and receipts of over $3 billion and employed more than 23,000 people at last count.
+Immigrant, Latino, and Asian workers, consumers, and entrepreneurs are integral to Kentucky’s economy and tax base—and they are an electoral force with which every politician must reckon.

 Immigrants and their children are growing shares of Kentucky’s population and electorate.

-- 1.8% (or 40,655) of registered voters in Kentucky were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates.
+- 2.3% (or 52,602) of registered voters in Kentucky were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by the American Immigration Council.

 Latinos and Asians make up 4.1% of Kentucky’s population.